interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 ##### JWT Claims
 In order to be considered a valid JWT for this profile, signed JWTs MUST contain the following claims as defined in RFC-7519:

- * `sub` (subject): A claim that claim identifies the principal that is the subject of the JWT.
+ * `sub` (subject): A claim that identifies the principal that is the subject of the JWT.
 See [Section 4.1.2 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.2) for more details.
 * `exp` (expiry): A claim that indicates a date/time after which the token should be considered invalid.
 Implementations MUST reject any tokens with a missing or invalid expiry claim.
 See [Section 4.1.4 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.4) for more details.

 Implementation MAY utilize other claims defined in RFC-7519 such as `iss`, `aud` or others.
 The claims are optional for this profile on a per-peer deployment basis.